kvvloten/samba_addons/authentication/enterprise_wifi/README.md

 A simple CA is good enough to create valid certificates for each server, for example [EasyRSA](https://github.com/OpenVPN/easy-rsa) can be used.

 The setup involves:
+1. Samba
-1. Freeradius
+2. Freeradius
-2. Wifi Access Point
+3. Wifi Access Point
-3. Client - Windows 10
+4. Client - Windows 10
-4. Client - Linux
+5. Client - Linux

 The aim is to be able to automate everything.
 Therefore manual actions, especially in UIs, are avoided.
 The instructions below are an extracted from Ansible code.